Heterocampinae

 Human Relevance

-Some (particularly in Heterocampa and Schizura) are occasional defoliators of trees and ornamental plants, causing minor to moderate economic impact.
+Some (particularly in Heterocampa and Schizura) are occasional defoliators of shade trees and ornamental plants, causing minor to moderate economic impact.
 The is frequently encountered by naturalists and enthusiasts due to its diversity and abundance.

 Similar Taxa